benbrastmckie/VSCodium/README.md

 git push origin master
 ```

-Although it is good to know how to push and pull changes manually, VSCode will automate all of this for you.
+Although it is good to know how to push and pull changes manually, VSCodium will automate all of this for you.
-Instead of working in the terminal, you can open the "Explorer" tab in VSCode on the top left, navigating to the directory containing `settings.json`.
+Instead of working in the terminal, you can open the "Explorer" tab in VSCodium on the top left, navigating to the directory containing `settings.json`.
 You may need to turn on hidden files by right-clicking in the menu and selecting "Show Hidden Files".
-VSCode should automatically detect that this is a tracked directory.
+VSCodium should automatically detect that this is a tracked directory.
 You can then open the "Source Control" tab on the top left to commit changes, pushing commits up to your repository.

 ## [Version Control](#Table-of-Contents)